dnouri/jabber-the-hutt/README.rst

 jabber-the-hut
 ==============

 An experimental bot for Jabber chat rooms.
-Requires Python 3.2 or better.

 Install
 =======

+``jaber-the-hut`` requires Python 3.x, and recent versions of libxml2 and libxslt.

 To install ``jabber-the-hut`` inside a ``virtualenv``::